Geography of Rwanda: Climate

-Rwanda has a tropical savanna climate and a subtropical highland climate (Köppen climate classification Aw and Cwb/Cfb), influenced by its elevation and proximity to the equator.
-The country experiences moderate temperatures throughout the year, with significant regional variation between the high mountains in the west and northwest and the lower, warmer plains in the east.
+Rwanda has a temperate tropical highland climate, with lower temperatures than are typical for equatorial countries because of its high elevation.
+Under the Köppen climate classification the country combines a tropical savanna climate and a subtropical highland climate (Aw and Cwb/Cfb), with significant regional variation between the high mountains of the west and north-west and the lower, warmer plains of the east.

-Average daytime temperatures in Kigali range between 25 °C and 28 °C, while night-time temperatures remain around 15 °C. Cooler conditions prevail in the highlands of the Northern Province and the Western Province near the Volcanoes National Park.
+Kigali, in the centre of the country, has a typical daily temperature range between 12 and 27 °C, with little variation through the year.
+Average daytime temperatures in the capital range between 25 °C and 28 °C, while night-time temperatures remain around 15 °C. There are some temperature variations across the country; the mountainous west and north are generally cooler than the lower-lying east, with the coolest conditions prevailing in the highlands of the Northern and Western provinces near Volcanoes National Park.